apache/nuttx/README.txt

   might want to rename the directory to simply apps/ to match what you read in the documentation

-  After unpacking the apps tarball, you will have two directories side by side like this:
+  After unpacking (and renaming) the apps tarball, you will have two directories side by side like this:

              |
         +----+----+